TutorFx/serejo.dev/content/en/history/unieduk.md

 end: 2023-01-01
 ---

-At UniFAJ, an educational institution, I was tasked with developing an onboarding application for students.
-We used Nuxt2 and Vuetify for front-end development and held daily meetings to align deliveries.
-My responsibilities included implementing new features and restructuring legacy code, adhering to clean code principles.
-I was also responsible for coordinating with the backend team to align the delivery of new features.
-We utilized the Scrum methodology in this project.
+At UniFAJ, I participated in the development of an application for student admission.
+My main contribution was developing screens from registration to exams and essays.
+My responsibilities included implementing new features and restructuring legacy code, adhering to "clean code" principles.

+- Languages: Typescript, C#, Javascript, Python

+- Databases: PostgreSQL

+- Frameworks: Nuxt2, Vuetify

+- Methodology: Scrum